 Why Healthy Bone Matters

 Your jawbone is literally the foundation of your smile.
 Your teeth are anchored in it and your gum tissue wrapped tightly around it as a protective layer.
 Your smile aesthetics and function depend heavily upon you having a strong, healthy jaw.
 So, what happens if you lose jawbone mass?
 You may have problems eating and speaking normally.
 Your face will take on a sunken, prematurely aged appearance.
 You may lose teeth.
 In fact, many patients who come to Greater Washington Oral and Maxillofacial Surgery with severe bone loss wish to receive dental implants but have been told they no longer qualify due to their bone loss.
-The good news is that there are multiple solutions for severe bone loss in Fredericksburg, VA—a condition best treated by a specialist with extensive surgical training.
+The good news is that there are multiple solutions for severe bone loss in Fairfax or Fredericksburg, VA—a condition best treated by a specialist with extensive surgical training.
 Let’s take a look at why you lose bone and what you can do to regain it.

 Severe Bone Loss Causes